Great Naktong Offensive: Ka-san

-Across the army boundary on the right, the ROK 1st Division continued its attack northwest and advanced to the edge of Ka-san.
-The ROK 11th Regiment seized Hill 755 about dark on September 14, and small elements of the ROK 15th Regiment reached the stone ramparts of the Ka-san area at the same time.
-The ROK and KPA troops fought during the night and on into the 15th at many points along the high mountain backbone that extends southeast from Ka-san to Hills 755 and 783 and on to P'algong-san.
-The ROK 1st Division later estimated that approximately 3,000 KPA were inside Ka-san's walled perimeter and about 1,500 or 2,000 outside it near the crest.
+Across the army boundary on the right, the ROKA 1st Division continued its attack northwest and advanced to the edge of Ka-san.
+The ROKA 11th Regiment seized Hill 755 about dark on September 14, and small elements of the ROKA 15th Regiment reached the stone ramparts of the Ka-san area at the same time.
+The ROKA and KPA troops fought during the night and on into the 15th at many points along the high mountain backbone that extends southeast from Ka-san to Hills 755 and 783 and on to P'algong-san.
+The ROKA 1st Division later estimated that approximately 3,000 KPA were inside Ka-san's walled perimeter and about 1,500 or 2,000 outside it near the crest.
 At this time the bulk of the KPA 1st Division was gradually withdrawing into Ka-san and its vicinity.
 Indications were that the KPA 13th Division also was withdrawing northward.
 Aerial observers on the afternoon of September 14 reported that an estimated 500 KPA troops were moving north from Tabu-dong.
 While these signs were hopeful, Walker continued to prepare for a final close-in defense of Taegu.
 As part of this, 14 battalions of National Police dug in around the city.

 The fighting continued unabated north of Taegu on the 15th.
 The 2nd Battalion, 8th Cavalry, still fought to gain control of Hill 570 on the east side of the Tabu-dong highway.
 On the other side, the 3rd Battalion, 8th Cavalry, attacked Hill 401 where a KPA force had penetrated in a gap between the 8th and 5th Cavalry Regiments.
 The fighting on Hill 401 was particularly severe.
 Both sides had troops on the mountain when night fell.